rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

 ## Fiat Unit of Account

-Fiat money makes for a terrible unit of account.
+Fiat money is a terrible
+ unit of account.
 This is because you must
  "adjust for inflation", or append the date, or both.